LlmKira/Docs/docs/en/dev/basic.md

 may need to synchronize this parameter to support the new interface.

 ::: tip When do I need to update my plugin?
-The OpenAPI component will set which versions of the plugin can be loaded.
-If your plugin version is too low, an error will be reported, and you will receive an Issue from the user.
+The OpenAPI component will set which versions of the plug-in can be loaded.
+If your plug-in version is too low, an error will be reported, and you will receive an Issue from the user.
 :::

 ### 🥥 A priori trigger

 Use this decorator to block or pass responses that meet certain conditions.
+Used for filtering sensitive words, actively responding to special paragraphs without commands, dynamically configuring response triggers, rejecting answers from certain users, etc.

 ```jupyterpython
 @resign_trigger(Trigger(on_platform="telegram", action="deny", priority=0))